Tesla EV Installer

 Freequently Asked Questions

 My name is Andrew, a second-generation native of Northern VA, McLean.
-I have been professionally installing E.V. chargers as an electrician for several years with an electrical installation company under Tesla certification and had the opportunity to know some of the best electricians in the D.C. area.
+I have been professionally installing E.V. chargers as an electrician since 2017 with an electrical installation company under Tesla certification and had the opportunity to know and work with some of the best electricians in the D.C. area.
 Since then I have focused solely on home-charging installation.

 Do you take shortcuts in your work?